 - Anesthesia mistakes

-At Chalik & Chalik Injury Lawyers, we know that medical malpractice is a type of personal injury accident in Fort Lauderdale.
-If you have reason to suspect a healthcare professional’s negligence or intent to harm involved in your recent injury or a loved one’s death, consider hiring a lawyer from our firm.
+Medical malpractice is a type of personal injury accident in Fort Lauderdale.
+The attorneys at Chalik & Chalik Injury Lawyers are well-versed in Florida personal injury law, especially as it pertains to medical malpractice and professional negligence.
+If you have reason to suspect a healthcare professional’s negligence or intent to harm caused injury to you or someone you love, consider hiring a lawyer from our firm.

-You may also have a claim if the facility itself is guilty of negligence.
-For example, if a life-saving machine broke down due to lack of maintenance or an unsanitary facility contributed to your injury or illness, you may have a case.
+While many medical malpractice cases focus on the individual doctor, nurse, or other medical practitioner who was directly responsible for your injuries, you may also have a claim if the facility itself is guilty of negligence.
+For example, if a life-saving machine broke down due to lack of maintenance or an unsanitary facility contributed to your injury or illness, you can file a claim against the hospital or medical facility that is responsible for that machine.

 For a free legal consultation with a Chalik & Chalik lawyer serving Fort Lauderdale, call (954) 476-1000

-In order to file a successful medical malpractice claim, a plaintiff must prove the four elements of a negligence case.
+In order to file a successful medical malpractice claim, you must prove the four elements of a negligence case.

 Duty of Care